Call or Text Us 24/7

 Washington changed its statute of limitation laws regarding rape in 2019.
-Though nearly three years have passed since the changes, due to the nature of the internet, the old laws can still be accidentally found and used as a reference.
-Here are the laws as they stand in 2023:
+Though years have passed since the changes, due to the nature of the internet, the old laws can still be accidentally found and used as a reference.
+Here are the laws as they stand currently:

 The statute of limitations is 20 years.
 If the victim is under the age of 16, there is no limit.
 Rape in the first degree is defined as when someone forcibly compels an individual into having sexual intercourse, along with one or more of the following conditions: